python/mypy/docs/source/class_basics.rst

 ***************************************

-Mypy supports annotations for class and instance variables in class bodies and methods:
+Mypy supports annotations for class and instance variables in class bodies and methods.
+Use ``ClassVar`` to indicate to the static type checker that this variable should not be set on instances.

 .. code-block:: python